 Overseas Travel and the Information Age = Smooth Sailing for Your Employees

 Fortunately, today’s technology keeps the world small enough to support global trekking VIP’s wherever they are.
 If business travel includes a stay at a country in turmoil, executives don’t have to rely on “luck” to get them through it.
 A smartphone and some pre-planning helps business travelers stay safe and informed.
-Overseas employee travel safety technology like FoneTrac and GlobalSecur offer threat monitoring apps to help travelers stay informed about possible security risks.
-GlobalSecur can instantly bring resources to the VIP in need of help.
+Overseas employee travel safety technology like FoneTrac and IMG GlobalSecur offer threat monitoring apps to help travelers stay informed about possible security risks.
+IMG GlobalSecur can instantly bring resources to the VIP in need of help.
 Risk is always a factor in overseas employee travel safety, but modern technology helps VIP’s navigate a way to smooth waters.

-The unique value proposition of GlobalSecur is the synergy between a technological app, and the humans who actually answer the phone to help your employees at that critical moment.
+The unique value proposition of IMG GlobalSecur is the synergy between a technological app, and the humans who actually answer the phone to help your employees at that critical moment.
 Call us, today, for a quick demo.